-In June 2017, the Federal Reserve raised its benchmark interest rate by a quarter-point to a target range between 1 percent and 1.25 percent.
-The move comes as the labor market has continued to strengthen and economic activity has risen moderately so far this year, according to a Federal Reserve press release.
-“Job gains have moderated but have been solid, on average, since the beginning of the year, and the unemployment rate has declined,” according to the Fed release.
+In June 2018, the Federal Reserve raised its benchmark interest rate by a quarter of a percentage point to a target range of 1.75 to 2 percent.
+The move came as the labor market has continued to strengthen and economic activity has been rising at a solid rate, according to a Federal Reserve press release.
+“Job gains have been strong, on average, in recent months, and the unemployment rate has declined,” according to the Fed release.

-If you have a savings account, or are considering opening one, here are three key takeaways on savings interest rates:
+If you have a savings account, or are considering opening one, consider these takeaways on savings interest rates:

-With the Federal Reserve increasing interest rates and banks slowly passing higher savings interest rates on to consumers, it is well worth the time to shop around for the best rates on savings accounts.
-This is especially true as many large banks are still offering little to no interest on savings accounts.
-In fact, the difference between earning 0.95% Annual Percentage Yield (APY) and 0.01% APY is not just the order of the numbers, it is 95x more interest earned in your savings account.
-This higher savings account interest rate could impact your ability to grow your savings to reach your financial goals.
+With the Federal Reserve increasing interest rates and banks potentially passing higher savings interest rates on to consumers, it is well worth the time to shop around for the best rates.
+This is especially true as many large, brick-and-mortar banks are still offering little to no interest on savings accounts.

 While the Federal Reserve interest rate increase may mean a little more in your savings account (thanks to a higher savings account interest rate), practicing good money habits consistently will help you the most.
 Build an emergency fund, keep your spending within your means, save regularly and remember your financial goals to stay motivated.